stanimaldev/kelp/README.md

-This is the readMe file for Kelp!
+This is the README file for Kelp!
+KELP KELP!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).